apopiak/substrate-hacking/README.md

 - In node/src/chain_spec.rs, add the ``GenesisConfig { }`` for each pallet.
 Look at each pallets' documentation for reference: [Collective](https://docs.rs/pallet-collective/2.0.0/pallet_collective/struct.GenesisConfig.html) and [Elections](https://docs.rs/pallet-elections-phragmen/2.0.0/pallet_elections_phragmen/struct.GenesisConfig.html).

+(:warning: _TODO: Add a little about Origins and configuring them_ )

 ## 3. Tailoring Governance
 Now that we've seen how governance can be configured, let's dive into how different forms of governance can be implemented to address specific goals of a given system.
-As [Bill Laboon](https://www.youtube.com/watch?v=9B10wX9Mphc) puts it, there will always be a tradeoff when implementing a system of governance &mdash the only alternative would be to appoint a dictator.
+As [Bill Laboon](https://www.youtube.com/watch?v=9B10wX9Mphc) puts it, there will always be a tradeoff when implementing a system of governance &#151; the only alternative would be to appoint a dictator.

 ### Setting Goals and Parameters
 Step 0 is  to outline what governance goals need to be set.
 For example, in Polkadot the existance of the Technical Committee addresses the goal that there needs to be a way for fast-tracking sytsem-critical issues when they arise.
 When designing an infrastructure for blockchain governance, goals need to be aligned with the possibility of things going terribly wrong.